 - Share your itinerary with someone at home

-- Trust your instincts — if something feels off, leave
+- Trust your instincts — if something feels off, leave.
+You don’t owe anyone politeness.

 LGBTQ+ Safety#

-Athens is generally LGBTQ+ friendly, especially compared to other Balkan/Eastern Mediterranean cities.
+Athens is generally LGBTQ+ friendly, especially compared to other cities in the Balkans or Eastern Mediterranean.
+It’s not Amsterdam, but it’s solidly welcoming.

-- Public displays of affection are fine in tourist areas
+- Public displays of affection are fine in central tourist areas

-- Legal protections exist (civil unions legal since 2015)
+- Legal protections exist (civil unions legal since 2015, same-sex marriage since 2024)

-Some older Greeks hold conservative views, but harassment is rare.
-Use normal discretion outside central Athens.
+Some older Greeks hold more conservative views, but open harassment is rare.
+Use the same discretion you’d use in any Southern European city.

 Protests and Demonstrations#